 When the spaghetti is al dente, use tongs to add it to the pan.
 Don’t drain the pasta.
-You need the starchy cooking water.
-Mix it around well in the pan to ensure the spaghetti is well coated with the fat from the pancetta.
+You need the starchy cooking water for the sauce.
+Mix the spaghetti around well in the pan to ensure it’s well coated with the fat from the pancetta.
 Now remove the pan from the heat.
 Don’t just turn off the burner, move the pan off the stovetop.
 This is the most important step.

-Fresh black pepper and a bit of fresh parsley are all you need to finish this simple but spectacular Spaghetti Carbonara.
+Fresh cracked black pepper and a bit more fresh parsley and Parmesan are all you need to finish this simple but spectacular Spaghetti Carbonara.

 Here’s the recipe:

-- 4 thick slices of pancetta or thick sliced bacon
+- 2 thick slices of pancetta or 1 package chopped pancetta or thick sliced bacon

 - 1 clove garlic, peeled and smashed